mhmdrdwn/easyPEASI/README.md

 # easyPEASI
-Easier and clean implementation of easyPEASI: Easy Perturbation EEG Algorithm for Spectral Importance
+An even Easier and clean implementation of the code for "easyPEASI: Easy Perturbation EEG Algorithm for Spectral Importance"

 Original Github is https://github.com/dbp-osel/easyPEASI